Cambodian villagers protest controversial Laos dam

 The Xayaburi dam is one of dozens planned as part of Laos’s aggressive push to boost its tiny $7.5 billion economy and become the “battery of Southeast Asia” by exporting the vast majority of its power.

-Foreign governments are concerned Laos is prioritizing its growth ambitions over ecological and environmental protection.
+Foreign governments are concerned Laos is prioritising its growth ambitions over ecological and environmental protection.

 “So far, Ch Karnchang claims that they are only going forward with ‘preliminary construction’ on the project,” said Kirk Herbertson, Mekong Campaigner for International Rivers.